Global19-atlassian-net/alaterm/README.md

 ### NOTICE

-Android, Termux, Linux, Arch Linux, and Arch Linux ARM are trademarks of their respective holders.
+Android, Termux, LXDE, Linux, Arch Linux, and Arch Linux ARM are trademarks of their respective holders.
 Alaterm is an independent project.